 Increase your relevance on Amazon

-Get reviews.
-There are few things that sell better a book than a good amount of good reviews (+4 stars) from other readers.
+Get Reviews: There are few things that sell better a book than a good amount of great reviews (+4 stars) from other readers.
 Make sure you promote your book every now and then to give this an extra push.
-If you are not getting the reviews you expected — either in quantity or in quality — after promoting your book or giving it away to hundreds, perhaps you may want to review once more if your book is fit to market.
-Does it really have the magic it takes to get readers engaged in your story and willing to recommend it?
+If you are not getting the reviews you expected — either in quantity or in quality — revisit whether your book fits market expectations for your genre.

-Publish more books in the same genre.
-Series and standalones tend to sell less overtime, especially with the ever increasing offer in books.
+Publish More Books: Series and standalones tend to sell less overtime, especially with the ever increasing offer in books.
 If you have already done well with your prior books, writing additional ones will give you boosts of visibility with each new launch that can help you reach additional readers.
-If you do it in the same genre, well, you will already have a fan-base that will be willing to pay, so there could not be any cheaper way of getting early reviews!
-(Do not take too many months between launches if possible to ensure readers still have you in the back of their mind).

 If your book is relevant to your audience, not only will it sell better — you will spend less per bid.
 Amazon would rather give the impression to books that will get clicks and sales, than to books that won't, even if at a cheaper price.